xqyww123/Isa-REPL/doc/Readme.md

 ## Notes

+### Documents

+All documents are given as docstrings attaching to Python client interfaces, see [the source](./IsaREPL/IsaREPL.py).
 ### Concurrency

 This REPL supports concurrent evaluation of multiple files.
 However, to ensure proper error tracking and result tracing, it disables Isabelle's concurrency between commands within a single theory file.
 While Isabelle typically executes `by` commands asynchronously (continuing to the next command before completion), this REPL enforces synchronous evaluation.
 Each command must complete before the next begins, allowing for accurate capture and reporting of any failures.